Climate misinformation 'rocket boosters' on Musk's Twitter

 When researchers at the Center for Countering Digital Hate analyzed accounts verified after Musk took over, they found they spread four times the amount of climate change misinformation compared with users verified before Musk's purchase.

-“We found,” Khan said, “it has in fact put rocket boosters on the spread of lies and disinformation.”
+“We found,” Ahmed said, “it has in fact put rocket boosters on the spread of lies and disinformation.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to correct the last name of Imran Ahmed.